-LAX is part of a system of three Southern California airports – along with LA/Ontario International and Van Nuys general aviation – that are owned and operated by Los Angeles World Airports, a proprietary department of the City of Los Angeles that receives no funding from the City’s general fund.
+LAX is one of two Southern California airports – along with Van Nuys general aviation – that is owned and operated by Los Angeles World Airports, a proprietary department of the City of Los Angeles that receives no funding from the City’s general fund.

 A $14-billion LAX Modernization Program is underway at LAX, generating nearly 40,000 local jobs.
 Completed projects include the New Tom Bradley International Terminal, which opened in 2013 with new gates for latest-generation aircraft; new concourses and seating areas; premier retail and food-and-beverage offerings; and expanded areas for more efficient passenger and checked-luggage security screening, as well as immigration and customs processing.
 Several other major airfield and facility projects are underway or have been completed, including a replacement Central Utility Plant, new taxiways and taxi lanes.
 Underway are nearly $2 billion in renovations in Terminals 1, 2, 6, 7 and 8 being undertaken by LAWA and the airline lessees in those terminals, while Westfield is revitalizing all the food-and-beverage and retail concessions in Terminals 1, 2, 3 and 6 with an emphasis on “Putting the L.A. back into LAX,” by featuring dining and retail choices that reflect Los Angeles’ diverse cuisine, culture, and lifestyle.